What To Expect

 Use of Dr. Tan’s Chinese Balance Acupuncture for Treatment of Chronic Neck/Shoulder Pain (2016)

 A common musculoskeletal problem such as neck-shoulder pain is often chronic or recurrent.
-The mechanism of neck-should pain is often unclear.
+The mechanism of neck-shoulder pain is often unclear.
 In this study, seven patients who have had chronic neck-shoulder pain from various time periods were treated with 45-minute sessions of Chinese Balance Acupuncture.
 After three sessions, the patients were reporting that their pain had reduced in intensity or it had dissipated completely.
 Researchers had patients come back for a 3-month follow up where they assessed their pain intensity, quality of life, and pain duration.
 This research concluded that there was effectiveness in Dr. Tan’s Chinese Balance Acupuncture for treatment of chronic neck-shoulder pain.

 A Meta-Analysis of Acupuncture Use in the Treatment of Cognitive Impairment After Stroke (2014)